-The PhysioNet Challenges are an activity of PhysioNet (the moniker of the Research Resource for Complex Physiologic Signals).
+The George B. Moody PhysioNet Challenges are an activity of PhysioNet (the moniker of the Research Resource for Complex Physiologic Signals).

 PhysioNet was established in 1999 under the auspices of the National Institutes of Health (NIH), co-founded by Principal Investigators Ary L. Goldberger at Beth Israel Deaconess Medical Center’s/Harvard Medical School’s Margret & H. A. Rey Institute for Nonlinear Dynamics in Medicine (ReyLab) and Roger G. Mark at MIT’s Laboratory for Computational Physiology (LCP).
 The PhysioNet resource’s original and ongoing missions focus on conducting and catalyzing biomedical research and education, in part by offering free access to large collections of physiological and clinical data and related open-source software.

 In cooperation with this annual conference, PhysioNet also hosts an annual series of biomedical ‘Challenges’, focusing research on unsolved problems in clinical and basic science.
 These Challenges have been supported by the NIH, Google, MathWorks and the Gordon and Betty Moore Foundation.
 For the first 15 years, these Challenges were led by George Moody at the LCP.
 Since 2015, the Challenges have been led by Gari Clifford at Emory University and the Georgia Institute of Technology.